mopidy/mopidy-pandora/README.rst

 Mopidy needs `dynamic playlist <https://github.com/mopidy/mopidy/issues/620>`_ and `core extensions <https://github.com/mopidy/mopidy/issues/1100>`_ support to properly support Pandora.
 In the meantime, Mopidy-Pandora represents each Pandora station as a separate playlist.
-The Playlist needs to be played **in repeat mode**, and Mopidy-Pandora will enable this automatically just before each track is changed unless you set the **auto_set_repeat** config parameter to 'false'.
+The Playlist needs to be played **in repeat mode**, and Mopidy-Pandora will enable this automatically unless you set the **auto_set_repeat** config parameter to 'false'.

 Each time a track is played, the next dynamic track for that Pandora station will be played.
 The playlist will consist of a single track unless the experimental ratings support is enabled.
 With ratings support enabled, the playlist will